|« PreviousNext »|

 You choose to have the detailed billing report generated on the Billing Preferences page, as with the monthly report.
 Unlike with the monthly report, however, you cannot download it from the Account Activity page.
 Instead, it is delivered to the same Amazon S3 bucket as the monthly report as a .zip file.
 You can access this file programmatically using the Amazon S3 API, or by manually navigating to the bucket using the Amazon S3 console.
 These reports are only available starting with the date at which you opted in to the feature.

 The detailed billing report can run to sizes of more than a gigabyte, and may exceed the capacity of tools such as Microsoft Excel to display every line.
 Your database administrator may need to import it into a database for analysis.
 To reduce its size, the hourly report contains only a subset of fields in the monthly report.
 For example, it does not display fields that would be the same for every record, such as Invoice Date or Billing Period Start Date.
-See the section CSV Report Fields
+See the section CSV Report Fields.

-Making visible the way that Reserved Instance discounts are applied first to the linked accounts that purchased a Reserved Instance, and then to other accounts in the family running the same products in the same Availability Zone.
+Showing how Reserved Instance discounts are applied first to the linked accounts that purchased a Reserved Instance, and then to other accounts in the family running the same products in the same Availability Zone.

 To learn more about consolidated billing and the potential savings that apply when you purchase Reserved Instances, see the following topics: